alexwlchan/alexwlchan.net/src/_drafts/testing-with-vcrpy.md

 [filters]: https://vcrpy.readthedocs.io/en/latest/advanced.html#filter-sensitive-data-from-the-request

-## Decoding compressed responses for human-readability
+## Improving the human readability of cassettes

 If you look at the first two responses, you'll notice that the response body is a chunk of base64-encoded binary data: